 One part of the house that usually gets overlooked when it comes to maintaining plumbing is the laundry area.
 However, lint, hair, and small pieces of fabric can end up blocking your drainage, too.
 An easy solution to this problem is to use a lint trap for your washing machine hose.

 No matter how careful you are, keeping your drain completely free of debris is an impossible task.
 Regularly cleaning it is still key to keeping it unclogged.

-For kitchen drains, a quick rundown of hot water normally does the trick.
+For kitchens, a quick rundown of hot water normally does the trick.
 For a deep clean, you can throw a handful of baking soda or vinegar down the drain, let it sit, and follow it up with hot water to loosen grease and fats stuck down your drain.
 The baking soda also absorbs bad odour and vinegar works as a great disinfectant.

 If baking soda or vinegar doesn’t completely work, try a plunger.
 A plunger is a must-have tool for any homeowner.
 The suction from the plunger will help to agitate the clogged-up material and dislodge it.
-For clogs that are deeply stuck, use a drain snake to grab hold of the clog and mechanically pull it out.
+For clogs that are deeply stuck, use the snake to grab hold of the clog and mechanically pull it out.
 Early prevention is key to avoiding a service call to your plumber.

 #6 – Install a garbage disposal unit

 If you don’t have a garbage disposal unit installed yet, then we highly recommend you get one.
 A garbage disposal unit is a device installed under your kitchen sink that shreds food scraps before passing them on to your plumbing system.
 While we still don’t recommend that you throw food scraps on your kitchen sink, a garbage disposal unit should pulverize any of the scraps that accidentally goes down the drain.